edwinchenyj/diff_pd/README.md

 #### Sec.
 7.4
 Examples in this section require non-trivial setup of deep reinforcement learning pipelines, so it is not included in the master branch.

+#### Sec.
+7.5
+The sim-to-real experiment.
+Follow the steps below:
+- Run `python billiard_ball_calibration.py` to parse the input video.
+You will be asked to label the corners in the image in order to reconstruct the 3D trajectory of the billiard balls.
+Alternatively, you can skip this step and use the calibration data provided in the codebase.
+- Run `python billiard_ball_3d.py` to optimize the parameters in this example to match the sim to real.